Thursday, September 8, 2016

 A quiet day in Pisa, except for the tourist hot spots

-A leaning tower for every occasion!
+A leaning tower

 Looking across the River Arno, it is hard to imagine that Pisa was once an important Roman naval base (5th c) and commercial port, building its power to eventually become an independent maritime republic (9th c), a rival to both Genoa and Venice.
 By the 13th c, times were tough and Pisa chose the wrong side to back, losing both Corsica and Sardinia to Genoa.
 Pisa later passed under Florentine rule and the wealthy Medici family took an interest in this aristocratic city.
 Quite possibly because the city’s previous prosperity had seen the rise of a distinct architectural style, peculiar to Pisa alone and showcased in the delightful Romanesque Cathedral.
-And the Medici’s were instrumental in the rise of the Renaissance as we know!
+And the Medici’s were instrumental in the rise of the Renaissance, as we know!

-We arrived at Pisa Centro and decided on a walking tour of our own fashioning, helped along a bit by guidance from a chatty chap at the Tourist Information office.
+We arrived at Pisa Centro (rail station) and decided on a walking tour of our own fashioning, helped along a bit by guidance from a chatty chap at the Tourist Information office.
 We had, at least, a city map in one guide book, so we were doing rather better than our blind navigation through La Spezia.
 Pisa had been noted as a city for walking, with the star attraction (the Leaning Tower) just 15 minutes away.
 Other than tourists at the station, there seemed few others about, shops were mostly closed and traffic minimal.
 This had the effect of making the city seem quite surreal.
 So the tiny but extremely ornate Santa Maria della Spina (1230) built to house a thorn from Christ’s Crown of Thorns seemed oddly at home on its riverside frontage.

 Santa Maria della Spina